 Most field service management software also integrate with popular online payment tools such as Stripe, Paypal or GoCardless (either directly or via your accounting platform).
 Allowing you to provide an electronic invoice with a “Pay Now” button.
 Streamlining the collection of payments from your customers.

 Introducing field service management software is an opportunity to improve the reporting you undertake on your business.
 Many have some reporting element built-in.

 Reporting set-up is a whole topic in itself and it’s important you take advice on what metrics to track and how to do that.

-Finally after you’ve done the job you may wish to ask customers for a review of the work, schedule in a servicing visit or offer them some sort of care plan.
-Many FSM systems either provide some of these options out of the box, or integrate with specific platforms to do it.
+Finally, after you’ve done the job you may wish to ask customers for a review of the work, schedule in a servicing visit or offer them some sort of care plan.
+Many field service management systems either provide some of these options out of the box, or integrate with specific platforms to do it.

-If you have requirements here then again think about your existing tooling and whether you want to change or keep it since that may restrict your choices.
+If you have these requirements then think about your existing tooling and whether you want to change or keep it, since that may restrict your choices.